Kyriosity/read-write/readme+/dev/design/readme+/tdd-ddd.md

 ## Wrapping up

 We haven't resolved a mere trifle.
 How to make the TDD job effective and appealing.
-How to make tests a natural starting point for developers.\
+How to make tests a natural starting point for developers.

 🚧:...
-TO BE CONTINUED ....:pencil2:
+TO BE CONTINUED .... ✏️